fresho-dev/mancha/docs/quickstart.md

 </body>
 ```

-In the code above, the `:on:submit` tag simply prevents the form submission from refreshing the
+In the code above, the `:on:submit` tag simply prints 'submitted' to the console.
+Note that `Mancha`
-page.
+automatically prevents the form submission from refreshing the page by calling
+`event.prevenDefault()`.
 To provide more complex handlers, you can define callbacks as a function:

 ```html
 <body :data="{ name: null, message: null }">